Tavin-H/FoundryEngine/README.md

 | **Graphics API** | Vulkan | • Newer, more modern API compared to others like OpenGLNewer, more modern API compared to others like OpenGL <br> • Platform agnostic <br> • Extremely customizable <br> • Lets me get my hands dirty and learn as much as possible|
 | **Window Manager** | Winit |• Cross platform <br> • Written in Rust <br> • Easy window events to use for input handling <br> • Easy integration with ImGUI|
 ---
-## 🗺️ Roadmap
+## Roadmap
 ### Features currently in development
-* Camera controlls with const EntityIDs
+* Parallel execution of update scripts in Lua

 ### Features to come
+* More robust solution for scene data
 * Drag and drop mesh files to use for game objects
 * Scene graph in scene manager
 * Adjusting game object positions from scene graph
 * Lighting engine
 * UI manager to use in scripts
-* Sound manager to use in scripts

 ---
-## 👷 Contributing
+## Contributing
 First off, thank you for considering contributing!
 I'm happy to have others involved in the project.

 #### How to get started